opencog/cogserver/README.md

 server for the [OpenCog AtomSpace](https://github.com/opencog/atomspace) (hyper-)graph database.
 It allows network users to run arbitrary python and scheme code on the server, and access the AtomSpace over the network.
-The cogserver also provides a pseudo-json interface, as well as a high-speed data transfer format that is used for building network-distributed AtomSpaces.
+The cogserver also provides a pseudo-JSON interface, as well as a high-speed data transfer format that is used for building network-distributed AtomSpaces.
 The CogServer is a part of the [OpenCog project](https://opencog.org).